FHantke/brave-browser-wiki/Roadmap.md

 ### Milestone 6: 0.59.x

+- [x] Bookmarks Sync
-- [ ] Ads integration landing into brave-core possibly disabled behind a flag
+- [x] Ads integration landing into brave-core possibly disabled behind a flag
-- [ ] Sync
+- [x] Add Widevine detection to show up for install any time Widevine is attempted to be accessed.
-- [ ] Allow disabling PDF.js in settings
+- [x] Allow disabling PDF.js in settings

 ### Milestone 7: 0.60.x